 You already have everything it takes within you – get writing!
 And don’t worry about your writing skills.
 Getting the final blog post polished by an editor is easy; getting your knowledge on paper, however, is something only YOU can do.

-- Submit your sitemap to Google Search Console – this tells Google you want it to check you out!
+This tells Google you want it to check you out!

 In addition, it gives you really useful data about the state of your website, so you can fix errors and make Google love you.